 I stopped short of the walkway leading up to the porch.
 There were no cars parked out front, which would have been fine if my wallet with my house-key in it hadn't been stolen some days before.
 A sigh of frustration escaped my lips as Metallica screamed in my ears.
 I hurried up the walkway and onto the porch to try the door.
 It wouldn't be the first time everybody left without locking the house up, but the handle squeakily resisted my turns.

 "Locked," I growled as I stood and stared at the door for a moment, trying to intimidate it into changing its mind.
 It didn't work, so I spun on my heels and lumbered down the stairs, singing along with the heavy metal chorus as it filled my ears with catchy guitar riffs and a gravelly voice.

 "And then it comes to be that the soothing light at the end of your tunnel...is just a freight train coming your waaaaay.
 Yeah..."

 I made my way around the house to the back door, and checked it.
 Also locked.
 I felt anger and annoyance bubbling up inside me, but it soon quelled as I remembered my ace in the hole.
 The cellar door leading out to the backyard was almost never locked.
 The inside door leading up the stairs to the kitchen was another story, but that was a worry for later.
 I stepped off the deck and looked down the rickety stairs at the cellar door below.
-They had been bricks lain into the ground leading down into short hall before the door, but now they were broken hunks of garbage strewn in a downward slope that ended in a mess of bicycles and yard waste.
+There had been bricks laid into the ground leading down into the short hall before the door, but now they were broken hunks of garbage strewn in a downward slope that ended in a mess of bicycles and yard waste.
 Dad hadn't yet gotten around to fixing them.